About Me

 About the Blog

-Here’s to using our voices and to sharing our stories.
-Thank you for visiting The Pen and Camera.
+Here’s to celebrating art, using our voices, and sharing our stories.
+Thank you for dropping by The Pen and Camera.

 With Love,